-Page 1 of 2 Strictly Confidential Cause for Concern Form Note: Please do not interpret what is seen or heard; simply record the facts.
+Page 1 of 2

+Strictly Confidential Cause for Concern Form

+Note: Please do not interpret what is seen or heard; simply record the facts.
 After completing the form, pass it immediately to the Designated Teacher.

+Name of child

+Name of staff member completing form

+Day Place

-Name of staff member completing form.....
-Date.....
-Time.....
-Place..... (of observed behaviour / discussion / disclosure) Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed)
+Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed)

+wishes and rectings expressed)